distant-viewing/dvt/README.md

 ## Minimal Demo

-The following demo assumes that you have installed the dvt toolkit and have the video file [video-clip.mp4](https://github.com/distant-viewing/dvt/raw/master/tests/test-data/video-clip.mp4/) in your working directory.
+The following code assumes that you have installed the dvt toolkit and have the video file [video-clip.mp4](https://github.com/distant-viewing/dvt/raw/master/tests/test-data/video-clip.mp4/) in your working directory.
 Run the following command to run the default pipeline of annotators from the distant viewing toolkit:

 ```
 python3 -m dvt video-clip.mp4